Alberta Health Services: History

-From 1992 to 2000, Alberta's Conservative Premier Ralph Klein's oversaw deep cuts to provincial health as part of his focus on eliminating Alberta's deficit.
+From 1992 to 2000, Alberta's Conservative Premier Ralph Klein oversaw deep cuts to provincial health as part of his focus on eliminating Alberta's deficit.
 Klein replaced hundreds of local boards of directors of hospitals, long-term care and public health services, with 17 health authorities based on geographic regions.
 He also created provincial health authorities for cancer, mental health and addiction services.
 Per capita spending on health was cut from CA $1,393 in 1992 to $1,156 in 1995.
 At the same time, Klein eliminated or reduced hours for 14,753 positions in health care.
 Three downtown hospitals were closed by the Calgary Regional Health Authority—one of the hospitals was leased to an American for-profit health group" and the old "Calgary General Hospital was blown up in October 1998".
 This left many Calgarians "without access to emergency care in the downtown core."
 The "controlled implosion of Calgary General Hospital"—the Big Bang—was described as the "dawn of a regionalized, integrated healthcare system in Alberta."

-The Alberta Health Services, which was established on May 15, 2008, is a quasi-independent agency of the Alberta government with a mandate to public health services throughout the province under the Ministry of Health.
+Alberta Health Services, which was established on May 15, 2008, is a quasi-independent agency of the Alberta government with a mandate of public health services throughout the province under the Ministry of Health.

 Ed Stelmach, who served as Alberta's premier from December 2006 to October 2011, as leader of the Progressive Conservative Association of Alberta, introduced major reforms to Alberta's health-care system.
 On May 15, 2008, Health Minister Ron Liepert announced that as of April 1, 2009, one provincial governance board—the Alberta Health Services Board—would consolidate the "$13-billion-a-year system into one public corporation", replacing Alberta's nine regional health authority boards— Aspen Health Region, Calgary Health Region, Capital Health Region, Chinook Health Region, David Thompson Health Region, East Central Health Region, Northern Lights Health Region, Palliser Health Region, and Peace Country Health Region.

 On April 1, 2009, the Health Governance Transition Amendment Act dissolved the Alberta Mental Health Board, the Alberta Cancer Board and the Alberta Alcohol and Drug Abuse Commission, and completed the transition to Alberta Health Services (AHS).
+Alberta Health Services funding of gender-affirming care for transgender people was also delisted in 2009.
+It was restored in 2010 after resistance from psychiatrist Lorne Warneke and other advocates.

-Prior to these changes, health services in Alberta had undergone several governance reorganization which had resulted in fewer separate public organizational entities, in 1996, 2003, and 2006.

-The Ernst & Young December 2019 review said that the AHS could save "up to $1.9 billion annually".
+Prior to these changes, health services in Alberta had undergone several governance reorganizations, which resulted in fewer separate public organizational entities, in 1996, 2003, and 2006.
+The Ernst & Young December 2019 review said that AHS could save "up to $1.9 billion annually".
 The NDP opposition called the UCP's proposed changes to AHS, the "Americanization of AHS."

+In 2024 Alberta Health Services began transitioning to four separate agencies, under the direction of new health ministries.